 Visiting Owls Head Lighthouse

 Owls Head Lighthouse is actually one of my absolute favorites in all of New England.
 I love this little lighthouse so much!
 The drive here is about 20 minutes from Rockland Breakwater Light, and parking is free and easy.
-Once you park, you’ll walk a short distance to the lighthouse.
+Once you park, you’ll walk about 10 minutes to the lighthouse.
+There is a very slight incline, but it’s fairly easy to get to.

-In the town of Owls Head, you can also swing by the harbor, which is a working fishing dock, and very small, but if you love coastal New England scenes like this, it’s worth a stop.
+In the town of Owls Head, you can also swing by the harbor, which is a working fishing dock/marina, and very small, but if you love coastal New England scenes like this, it’s worth a stop.
+Just be respectful of any fishermen working in the area, but you’re more than welcome to enjoy the views from here.

 Visiting Marshall Point Lighthouse

 Also one of my top lighthouses to visit on your Maine lighthouse driving tour is Marshall Point Lighthouse.
-You may recognize it from the movie Forest Gump – a scene from the movie was filmed at this lighthouse.
-The drive to this lighthouse from Owls Head is about 35 minutes.
+You may recognize it from the movie Forest Gump – one of his running scenes was filmed at this lighthouse.
+The drive here from Owls Head is about 35 minutes.

-Visiting Pemaquid Point Lighthouse With An Optional Stop In Friendship
+Visiting Pemaquid Point Lighthouse & An Optional Stop In Friendship

 The drive straight from Marshall Point Light to Pemaquid Point Light is about 1 hour and 15 minutes.
 If you decide to make the detour to the small town of Friendship, it’ll only add about 15 minutes of extra driving time.

 Friendship is home to probably the most photogenic market I’ve ever seen called Wallace’s.
-In the town, there’s also a cute little harbor.
-There’s not much else to see in Friendship, but if you’re looking for a fun, off-the-beaten-path pitstop, its definitely worth it.
+In the town, there’s also a cute little harbor you can visit.
+There’s not much else to see in Friendship, but if you’re looking for a fun, off-the-beaten-path pitstop, it’s definitely worth it.
+Wallace’s market also has a great deli on-site, so this is a good stop to make for lunch, or shopping for road trip snacks.

 From Friendship, the drive to Pemaquid Point Light is just under an hour.
-To visit Pemaquid Point, there is a $3 per car entrance fee, and on-site are public bathrooms, a lighthouse museum and lots of coastline to explore.
+To visit Pemaquid Point, there is small per-car entrance fee, and on-site are public bathrooms, a lighthouse museum, and lots of coastline to explore.
+Be aware that admission can only be paid in cash, so plan accordingly.

-If you’re looking for a great lunch spot nearby, drive to Pemaquid Seafood, which is a casual seafood shack with outdoor tables and a great view!
+If you’re looking for a good lunch spot nearby, drive to Pemaquid Seafood, which is a casual seafood shack with outdoor tables and a great view!

-The main attraction in Bailey Island is the Giant’s Stairs trail, which is a short cliff-walk that has huge rocks you can climb on for incredible views of the ocean.
-I loved this so much, and it was worth the overnight stay just to see them.
+The main attraction in Bailey Island is the Giant’s Stairs trail, which is a short cliff-walk that has huge rocks you can climb out onto for incredible views of the ocean.
+I always make an effort to come here whenever in the area.

 Bailey Island is also home to the only cribstone bridge left in the world.
 You’ll cross it as you come from Orr Island!

-On your drive to Ogunquit, you can stop in Freeport to see the flagship L.L.
-Bean store (and take a picture with the giant boot!), and also Old Orchard Beach (just be prepared to pay a daily parking rate for Old Orchard, which can be upwards of $20).
+Optional Stops: On your way to Ogunquit or Kennebunkport, you can also stop in Freeport to see the flagship L.L.
+Bean store (and take a picture with the giant boot!).
+Old Orchard Beach is also on the way, and they have a beautiful beach to explore with a cool pier (just be prepared to pay a daily parking rate for Old Orchard, which can be upwards of $20).
+Old Orchard has less of a New England vibe, and more of Jersey vibe, just FYI.

 Visiting Nubble Lighthouse